Household financial assets and liabilities

 From Statistics Explained

-- Data from August 2008, most recent data: Further Eurostat information, Database.
+- Data from January 2013.
+Most recent data: Further Eurostat information, Database.

 Data on household financial assets are used by governments in setting social protection policies, especially pension provisions, as they give an indication as to how well-prepared households are for the future.

 Household saving rates also serve as a bellwether for an economy.
 Considered with other factors, such as economic growth, they give an indication of how households would be able to cope with an economic downturn.